MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-03-20-tiny-allocationless-json-parser-in-c.md

 ## Simpler version

-If you don't need to have several JSON files open at the same, you can use the [structless branch](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/structless):
+If you don't need to have several JSON files open at the same, so if you don't mind the code being stateful, you can use the [structless branch](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/structless):

 ```c
 int main() {